onehilltech/ember-cli-gatekeeper/README.md

 [ember-data](https://github.com/emberjs/data) uses data models to access resources on a remote server.
 When using Gatekeeper, the routes for accessing these resources are protected via an authorization token.
-To get this authorization token into each [ember-data](https://github.com/emberjs/data) request, you must extend your application (or model-specific adapter) from the `RESTAdapter` in Gatekeeper.
+To get this authorization token into each [ember-data](https://github.com/emberjs/data) request, the adapters in your application (either the application or model-specific adapters) must extend the `RESTAdapter` in Gatekeeper.

 ```javascript
 // app/adapters/application.js